How to Create a Fashion Portfolio That Gets You Noticed

 Types of Fashion Portfolios

-A splendid portfolio would leave an everlasting impression on the recruiters which would definitely help you get shortlisted for a job interview.
-Let's first dig into different types of portfolio's.
+A strong portfolio leaves a lasting impression on the recruiters which would definitely help you get shortlisted for a job interview.
+Let's first explore different types of portfolios

 A personal portfolio includes all the design collections, you think are best in your entire experience as a Fashion Designer.
 This is the portfolio you carry for a job interview which exhibits all the skills you are exceptionally good at.
 Here you reveal all the categories you have specialized like Bridal Wear, Designer Wear, Party Wear, Swimwear, Casuals, Active wear etc...